Published on August 2nd, 2012 | by ddeupree2

 The dry form is much more common.
 More than 85 percent of all people with intermediate and advanced AMD combined have the dry form.

 However, if only advanced AMD is considered, about two-thirds of patients have the wet form.
-Because almost all visual acuity loss comes from advanced AMD, the wet form leads to significantly more and rapid vision loss than the dry form.
+Because almost all visual acuity loss comes from advanced AMD, the wet form leads to significantly more vision loss than the dry form.

 Can the dry form turn into the wet form?